- Prevent wildfire

-- Heat from the exhaust system of motorized vehicles can start fires, especially with off road vehicles and dirt bikes.
+- Heat from the exhaust system of motorized vehicles, especially off-road vehicles and dirt bikes, can start fires.
 Avoid operating any motorized vehicle in tall grass and vegetation when the weather is hot and dry.

 Protect your home and property

 Help prevent wildfires from spreading by using FireSmart practices on your property.